 Severe penalties occur for failure to pay student account balances and installments by the specified due dates.
 If a payment is delinquent when a semester ends, the student will be blocked and may not receive credit for academic work performed.
 A student will not be readmitted to the University until all past due balances, including late charges, are paid.
-A late fee of $25 for Texas A&M students and $50 for HSC students will be assessed for each payment not received before it is due.
-If a student is removed from the rolls of the University or is withdrawn for failure to pay amounts owed the University, a reinstatement fee of $50 for Texas A&M students and $150 for HSC students will be assessed in addition to any other late fees or penalties already incurred and must be paid before the student will be reinstated.
+A late fee will be assessed for each payment not received before it is due.
+If a student is removed from the rolls of the University or is withdrawn for failure to pay amounts owed the University, a reinstatement fee of $50 for Texas A&M students and $150 for HSC students will be assessed, in addition, to any other late fees or penalties already incurred and must be paid before the student will be reinstated.

 Late Registration Fees